1706 – William Long the Younger of Cox Pond was Bailiff for Hemel Hempstead for the second time – the first being in 1679. [S417]

 19th March 1724 - Jeremiah Smith, of Chambersbury died, aged 57.
 A memorial to him has been recorded in St. Lawrence's churchyard, Abbots Langley.
 With a surname as common as Smith it is difficult to know without tracing the family trees, whether or not Jeremiah was related in any way to the Henry Smith mentioned in 1722.
 As Chambersbury was known to be part of the Langleybury estate, Jeremiah was presumably a tenant at Chambersbury.
 [S262]

 1725 - The earliest date recorded on the deeds of the Leather Bottle.
-[Josh Price, partner or newly refurbished and renamed Ye Olde Leather Bottle.
+[As relaed to me by Josh Price, partner of the then newly refurbished and renamed Ye Olde Leather Bottle.
 Jan 2011]

 1725 - 1760 - Sir Robert Raymond ( Kt.) is presumed to have been the owner and "squire" of Chambersbury during these years, as he was also the patron of St. Lawrence's Church Abbots Langley, in whose parish Chambersbury still was at this time. ( See entry for 1663 - 1725 ) He was made Lord Raymond in 1748 and was also the Lord Chief Justice for England [ S88 ].